Elected to Scottish Division Three 2000

 During the 1960s, Peterhead won the Highland League Cup on three occasions and the Aberdeenshire Cup five times but they made little impact in the Highland League itself.
 The pattern continued in the 1970s, with three wins in the Qualifying Cup (North), which led to the club competing in the Scottish Cup.

 The following season, the Blue Toon enjoyed a memorable run in the Scottish Cup, disposing of Clyde and then taking Raith Rovers to a third replay in the third round.
 In 1989, Peterhead won the Highland League title for the first time since 1950, followed by the Highland League Cup the following season.
+To celebrate this achievement a brand new crest was introduced.

 In 1993 the club became a limited company (it had previously been run as a club owned by its members who would have been liable between them for the club’s debts in full if it had become insolvent).
 A new board made additional funding available to strengthen the team although results remained disappointing.
+A modern crest was designed to mark the change of status.

 In 1996 proposals to redevelop Recreation Park as a supermarket were finally approved by the district council.
 The following season, Peterhead played all their opening games away from home while their new Balmoor Stadium was prepared.
 In 1999 they won their fifth Highland League championship.

 In 2000 the Scottish League was restructured when the Scottish Premier League was extended to twelve clubs, creating two vacancies in the Third Division (fourth tier).
 Peterhead were elected, joining former Highland League sides Caledonian Thistle and Ross County (who had been elevated to the SFL in 1994).
 On the second ballot, Elgin City were also elected.
-While the Highland League was indubitably weaker for the loss of five of its strongest sides, the Scottish Football League was now a far more “national” competition than at any time in its history.
+While the Highland League was weaker for the loss of five of its strongest sides, the Scottish Football League was now a far more “national” competition than at any time in its history.